Plea-Justice/plea-justice.github.io/index.md

 ***

 ## Examples
 If you want to take the simulation for a test run, [here is a link to a demo][simulation-demo].
-The link will bring you to a landing page where you will be asked to give informed consent where there will be two text-entry fields.
+The link will bring you to a landing page on which you will be asked to provide informed consent by completing two text-entry fields.
 The first will ask you to enter your first name to be used in the simulation; the second will request a UML student email address (because the primary study for which the simulation was used recruited students from UMass Lowell).
 Entering the string “[any characters]@student.uml.edu” in this text-entry box will allow you to proceed.

 ### Features